runanywhere-sdks

 RunAnywhere Kotlin SDK

-Privacy-first, on-device AI for Android & JVM.
+Privacy-first, on-device AI for Android.
 Run LLMs, speech-to-text, text-to-speech, and voice agents locally with cloud fallback, OTA updates, and production observability.

 Key Features